paldhous/ucb/2017/dataviz/md_raw/class5.md

 One you are sure that the text file has saved correctly, click the `Empty` button under `data>scraped` to clear the results of the scrape.

-In an empty Google sheet, import the file `ny.txt`, delete the header ro and all of the entries from `B`.
+In an empty Google sheet, import the file `ny.txt`, delete the header row and all of the entries from `B`.
 Then copy the stem for the urls into cell `A1`:

 ```Javascript
 https://apps.health.ny.gov/pubdoh/professionals/doctors/conduct/factions/PhysicianDetailsAction.action?finalActionId=